Approaching the thermodynamic limit of a bounded one-component plasma: Conclusion

+Since $r_c$ defines the effective interionic forces, its correct choice is of crucial importance for the interfacial and dynamic properties of the Coulomb systems.
+As an example, we simulate the metastable region in the neighborhood of the system melting point with a true $r_c$ and the most commonly used.
+The results are indicative of the fact that for a true $r_c$, the width of the metastable region increases considerably, which points to the increase in the interfacial surface tension.
+We stress that in a correct classical OCP simulation, the obtained virial must be in compliance with the ionic compressibility factor listed in Table~\ref{t2} and shown in Fig.~\ref{f9}.
+Judging from Fig.~\ref{f10}, such compliance must be most important at high $\Gamma$.

-Apart from revision of our BOCP data for high $\Gamma$, an urgent problem to be addressed in the future is development of a calculation technique that would make it possible to determine the excess interatomic and ion--background energy directly in the simulation of OCP with PBC.
-Also, calculation of the ionic pressure tensor and phonon spectrum based on these energies are of undoubtful interest.
+Apart from a revision of our BOCP data for high $\Gamma$, an urgent problem to be addressed in the future is development of a calculation technique that would make it possible to determine the excess interatomic and ion--background energy directly in the simulation of OCP with PBC.
+Also, calculations of the ionic pressure tensor, phonon spectrum, and transport properties based on these energies are of undoubted interest.